Anirban Ray PhD Student in Computational Image Restoration | Generative AI for Microscopy

 Teaching Assistant – DL@MBL | 2023, 2024Marine Biological Laboratory, Woods Hole, USA

 Contributed to hands-on sessions on deep learning for biological imaging.
 Provided mentoring and technical guidance to participants during lab exercises and research projects.
-One of the project started in the group that I co-mentored, ended up being published in NeurIPS 2024.
+One of the project started in the group that I co-mentored, ended up being published in NeurIPS 2024 and another work on improving RESOLFT Microscopy with deep learning is currently under review.

 Work Experience